default-writer/c/README.md

 ## vision

-C project targets to extend vision of C programming language as the the C programming language powered with API without complex pointer arithmetic, pointers, safe to use and friendly for programming new modern applications.
+- C project targets to extend vision of C programming language as the C programming language library powered with API without complex pointer arithmetic, pointers, safe to use and friendly for programming new modern applications.

 - virtual machine implementation on C